Torture during the Algerian War: Bigeard's attitude

 Bigeard's justification of torture has been criticized by various persons, among whom Joseph Doré, archbishop of Strasbourg, and Marc Lienhard, president of the Lutheran Church of the Augsburg Confession of Alsace and Lorraine.

 In June 2000, Bigeard declared that he was based in Sidi Ferruch, known as a torture center from which many Algerians never left alive.
 Bigeard qualified Louisette Ighilahriz's revelations, published in Le Monde on 20 June 2000, as "lies".
 An ALN activist, Louisette Ighilahriz, had been tortured by General Massu.
-She herself called Bigeard a "liar", and criticized him for continuing to deny the use of torture 40 years later.Louisette Ighilahriz: " Massu ne pouvait plus nier l’évidence ", L'Humanité, 23 November 2000.
+She herself called Bigeard a "liar", and criticized him for continuing to deny the use of torture 40 years later.
 However, since General Massu's revelations, Bigeard has now admitted the use of torture, although he denies having personally used it.
 He then declared: "You are striking the heart of an 84-year-old man."
 Bigeard also recognized that Larbi Ben M’Hidi had been assassinated, and his death disguised as a "suicide".